bakame-php/period-visualizer/README.md

 A `LabelGenerator` implementing class is needed for the following methods

 - The `Dataset::fromSequence`, to create a new instance from a `Sequence` object;
-- The `Dataset::labelize` to update the associated labels in the current instance;
+- The `Dataset::withLabels` to update the associated labels in the current instance;

 *By default when using `Dataset::fromSequence` if no `LabelGenerator` class is supplied the `LatinLetter` label generator will be used.*